Hornbill-Docs/esp-fundamentals/esp-fundamentals/best-practice/platform-api-keys.md

 * Delete unused API keys: To minimize your exposure to attack, delete any API keys that you no longer need.
 * Rotate your API keys periodically: The longer an API key is in use, the more known it may become.
 Its always a good idea to rotate your APi keys periodically by creating a new key beside the existing one, updating the integration/use of the key, and then deleting the old key.

-## Recommended Best Practice use of API Keys with the Hornbill Platform
+## Recommended Best Practice use of Hornbill Platform API Keys

-The following guidance sets our Hornbill's recommendations for best practice when using API Keys with the Hornbill platform.
+The following guidance sets out Hornbill's recommendations for best practice when using API Keys to integrate with or profile tools or other systems with machine-to-machine access to your Hornbill instance.
+The Hornbill platform is a very flexible system with a lot of possible configuration options, there are always exceptional edge-cases, but as a general rule we strongly recommend that you follow these guidelines as closely as possible to ensure you deploy secure and reliable machine-to-machine integrations, import tools and custom automation's.

-### Use one account for each API Key function you deploy
+### 1. Use one account for each API Key function you deploy

 The Hornbill platform allows you to create multiple API keys associated with a single user account.
 It is tempting to create one account and then create all of your API's on that account, or, create API keys for integrations and/or automation's under one of your normal user accounts, or even, just create your API keys on the 'admin' account.
 While this works, its generally not a good idea for a number of very good reasons.